 Much has been written, read, debated, and discussed about the rich culture of Egypt.
 And yet, the Egyptian culture has remained as intriguing, as enigmatic as it was thousands of years ago, guaranteeing an ever-increasing influx of tourists and visitors to the country.
-Perhaps it has to do with the richness,
+Perhaps it has to do with the richness, the treasures, the scientific advancement, the magic and the colossal architecture - whatever the reason, Egypt and Egyptian culture holds the attention of the world at large.

 Egyptian art has been studied and researched by art historians and Egyptologists across years now.
 The history of art in Egypt dates back to 5000 BC but the prominence of art, pottery, and paintings can be clearly related to the period from 3000 BC lasting up to the 4th century AD.
 Artists were quite in demand and highly respected members of society in ancient Egypt.
 This is attributed to the fact that pictorial depiction was a very important aspect of the religious rites.
 Preservation of the likeliness was an important part of magic and funerary rituals as well.
 Pharaohs and noblemen were buried in highly embellished tombs.
 Paintings of gods, their family members, and slaves (to assist in their afterlife) were quite imperative.